If you believe in the classification of finite simple groups, you know that every one of them falls into one of the following families:

 The workshop will be led by Olivier Dudas, and will consist of a combination of lectures and problem sessions.
+Jay Taylor will be on hand as our secondary lecturer and exercise helper.

 It will be organized by Ben Elias, under the watchful eye of Nicholas Proudfoot.